Below you can find a complete list of Great Lakes animals. We currently track animals in the Great Lakes and are adding more every day!

 - Walleye – The Walleye is a fish that primarily survives in warm water, which is why it is often found in Lake Huron.

-- Mute swan – The mute swan is fairly common near Lake Ontario.
-They prefer areas that offer inland marshes, lakes, and rivers.
+- Mute Swan – The mute swan is fairly common near Lake Ontario.
+It prefers areas that offer inland marshes, lakes, and rivers.